-To make sure your data stays within the secure VPN tunnel, Namecheap VPN offers DNS leak protection only.
-This is considered to be the most basic feature for any VPN, as its primary role is to prevent any data leaks.
-Sadly, there’s no IPv6 here, which means that you can count on IPv4 instead.
-And what’s highly problematic is the absence of a kill-switch.
-You can only hope that your secure connection won’t become compromised when you’re browsing the Web or downloading files.
-If that happens, as there’s no kill-switch included, your true IP and other information will resurface online.
+To make sure your data stays within the secure VPN tunnel, Namecheap VPN offers DNS leak protection.
+This is considered to be the most basic feature of any VPN, as their primary role is to prevent data leaks.
+Sadly, there’s no IPv6 here (you’ll need to disable this protocol on your system manually), which means that you can count on IPv4 instead.

-When it comes to more advanced features, you won’t find them here.
+When it comes to more advanced options, you won’t find them here.
 This means that split-tunneling, anti-malware, or ad-blocking can’t be found in this VPN.
-Luckily, it doesn’t impose any restrictions, which means that you’ll get unlimited server switches, bandwidth, and data.
+Luckily, Namecheap VPN doesn’t impose any restrictions, which means that you’ll get unlimited server switches, bandwidth, and data.

 When it comes to its server count (1,000+ servers), Namecheap VPN falls somewhere in the middle in comparison to other VPNs.
 Our Score: 5/10.

 You want to be able to connect to any part of the world.
 And for this to happen, you need a VPN with plenty of servers scattered across the planet.
 Here’s what this VPN offers.

 |Number of Countries||50|